niravcodes/niravcodes.github.io/_posts/2018-05-20-the-pain-of-falling-from-16-to-2kb-and-a-eeprom-programmer.md

 On a merrier note, here is the code I wrote to program the EEPROM chip I have (AT24C16A)

     #include <I2C.h>

-    const char oppai[1912] PROGMEM = {
+	//oppai sound from High School DXD as a tribute XD const char oppai[1912] PROGMEM = {
     0x88,
     0x88, 0x88, 0x99, 0x88, 0x78, 0x88, 0x88, 0x88, 0x88, 0x88, 0x88, 0x88,